heinricitorgau/heinricitorgau/README.md

 - Linux system fundamentals
 - Networking and socket-based communication
-- Process behavior and inter-process interaction
+- Process behavior and system observability
-- Introductory command-and-control style architectures (academic / lab context)
-- Security awareness through system observation
+- Security awareness through controlled experimentation
+- Practical automation with Python / Bash

 ---

 ## Learning Philosophy

-I learn best by **building minimal, reproducible systems** and studying their behavior.
+I learn best by building **minimal, testable systems** and studying their behavior.

-Instead of relying on tools as black boxes, I focus on:
+Instead of treating tools as black boxes, I focus on:
-- understanding *why* a behavior occurs
+- understanding *why* something happens
 - identifying *where* it becomes observable
-- documenting *how* it could be detected or constrained
+- documenting *how* it can be constrained or mitigated

-This approach helps bridge **software engineering, operating systems, and security concepts**.

 ---

 ## Tools & Environment

 - **Languages:** Python, Bash
-- **Systems:** Linux (Kali, Debian-based)
+- **Systems:** Linux (Debian-based)
 - **Virtualization:** VirtualBox
 - **Networking & Analysis:** Wireshark
-- **Infrastructure Tools:** Apache2, Tor (basic usage)

 ---

-## Current Learning Goals

-- Strengthen Linux internals and networking fundamentals
-- Improve experiment design and documentation quality
-- Explore how system-level behaviors translate into defensive signals

----

-## Practice & Side Experiments

-- **Client–Server Communication Lab**
-  Socket-based messaging and control flow experiments

-- **Network Identity Rotation Script**
-  ControlPort automation exercise (local VM only)

-- **OWASP Practice Notes**
-  Vulnerability learning records using intentionally vulnerable environments

-- **Rogue Access Point Awareness Lab**
-  Demonstration-only setup for understanding wireless risk scenarios

----

 ## Ethics & Usage Notice

-All projects are strictly for **educational and research purposes**.
+All experiments and projects are conducted for **educational and research purposes** only,

-Experiments are conducted only on:
-- systems I own, or
+on systems I own and/or isolated environments.
-- isolated virtual environments

-No material is intended for misuse or unauthorized access.

----

-## License

-Released under the MIT License.

 ---